 stolen package related terms during the coronavirus pandemic compared to the same months in previous years?

 Most states began coronavirus quarantines in March of 2020.
 There was an increase in March 2020 search volume, but nothing abnormal to growth in February 2020.
 We see that in April of this year there was a 45% increase in search volume for terms related to the five stolen package terms above.
 In contrast, there was an 18% increase between April of 2018 and April 2019.
 The level of growth in the year-over-year search is substantial for April 2020 compared to other months in 2020.
 The substantial gain for April year-over-year search does seem to indicate increased levels of nationwide stolen package searches in April 2020.
-In addition to annual growth, April has a much higher percentage change compared to other months in 2020.
-It is important to note other months in 2018 and 2019 in our study had yoy increases of 40% or more as well.
+When coupled with the sizable search increases in May and June of 2020, the numbers are obvious porch piracy during the Coronavirus pandemic has increased.
+People are searching online for what to do and how to issue a claim.

 Similar to last year, we like to provide a list of preventative measures that will help reduce the risk of porch piracy for your items.